T-80: Production history

 This T-80BV has reactive armour adapted to its turret and hull.
 The later T-80U has a large appliqué of explosive reactive armour installed — providing higher crew and tank survivability than prior models.

-In November 1974, Minister of Defence Andrei Grechko, denied approval to put the Object-219 into production due to the tank's high fuel use and lack of advantages in armament and armour over other tanks then in production.
-Grechko died in April 1976, and Dmitry Ustinov, an enthusiastic supporter of the Object 219, was appointed in his place.
-The Object 219-2 was accepted for production as the T-80 in August 1976.
+In November 1974, Minister of Defence Andrei Grechko, denied approval to put Object 219 into production due to the tank's high fuel use and lack of advantages in armament and armour over other tanks then in production.
+Grechko died in April 1976, and Dmitry Ustinov, an enthusiastic supporter of Object 219, was appointed in his place.
+Object 219-2 was accepted for production as the T-80 in August 1976.

-The Object 219R, incorporating Combination K composite armour, was accepted for Soviet service in 1978 as the T-80B.
+Object 219R, incorporating Combination K composite armour, was accepted for Soviet service in 1978 as the T-80B.
 Production of the original T-80 ended that same year.
 The T-80B entered production at Omsktransmash in 1979.
 Omsk developed a command version called the T-80BK.
 The T-80B was deployed with the Group of Soviet Forces in Germany in 1981.

 Initially, the T-80 was confused with the Soviet T-72 by some Western analysts.
 They are the products of different design bureaus; the T-80 is from the SKB-2 design bureau of the Kirov Factory (LKZ) in Leningrad while the T-72 is from the Uralvagonzavod factory in Nizhny Tagil.
 They are similar in superficial appearance, but the T-80 is based on the earlier T-64, while incorporating features from the T-72, which was a complementary design.
 The T-64 in turn was an earlier high-technology main battle tank, designed by the Morozov Design Bureau in Kharkiv to replace the T-54/55 and T-62 MBTs, used before in the Soviet Union.